moneyhub/api-docs/source/index.html.md

 This route requires an access token from the client credentials grant with the scope of `user:read`.
 It returns a single user associated with your api client.

+## DELETE /users/:id/connection/:connection-id

+This route requires an access token from the client credentials grant with the scope of `user:delete`.
+It deletes a financial connection of a user.
+This will revoke the grant that the user provided previously and it will delete any data associated with it from our API. (e.g. accounts, transactions)

+## DELETE /users/:id

+This route requires an access token from the client credentials grant with the scope of `user:delete`.
+It deletes a user and all of its financial connections that were created.

 <h1 id="moneyhub-data-api">Moneyhub Data API v2.0.0</h1>